 The issue of imperfect competition in value chains is not necessarily limited to intermediaries and traders.
 While farmers often rely on traders to sell their crops in raw form, they may also depend on agribusinesses to export their products with some value added.
 Dhingra and Tenreyro (2017) estimate that when selling to monopsonistic agribusinesses, farmers benefit less from increases in world prices than when they sell to small traders.
-However, a smaller number of agribusinesses could actually benefit farmers through another channel: In an environment with poor contract enforcement, competition may increase farmers' willingness to renege on relational contracts to pursue relationships with buyers willing to pay more.
+However, a smaller number of agribusinesses could actually benefit farmers through another channel; in an environment with poor contract enforcement, competition may increase farmers' willingness to renege on relational contracts to pursue relationships with buyers willing to pay more.
 Macchiavello and Morjaria (2019) offer support for this conjecture in the Rwanda coffee chain, demonstrating that a higher number of coffee mills downstream makes farmers worse off.
-In a recent paper, Macchiavello and Miquel-Florensa (2019) show that a Sustainable Quality Program implemented on behalf of a large international company buying 80 percent of the high-quality coffee in Colombia had a positive impact on farmers.
+In a recent study, Macchiavello and Miquel-Florensa (2019) show that a Sustainable Quality Programme implemented on behalf of a large international company buying 80% of the high-quality coffee in Colombia had a positive impact on farmers.

 Beyond agriculture, a series of other papers have documented the benefits of competition on productivity.
 In a study of footwear manufacturers in China, Qian (2008) shows that when the government reduced its efforts to protect intellectual property rights, implicitly leading to the entry of counterfeiters, incumbent manufacturers upgraded the quality of their products through innovation.
-The threat of entry in the rail mill industry in India also generated productivity gains in a large state-owned enterprise (Das et al. 2013).
+The threat of entry into the rail mill industry in India also generated productivity gains in a large state-owned enterprise without any additional investment (Das et al., 2013).

 Entry itself can generate important aggregate productivity growth.
 Growth can happen in the sector in which entry occurs when newcomers are more productive than incumbents.
 Higher competition can also impact productivity upstream.
 Javorcik and Li (2013) and Iacovone et al. (2015) show that entry of foreign direct investment in the retail sector pressures suppliers to improve along several dimensions and leads to substantial reallocation across firms.
-Ghani and Reed (2019) show that increased competition in the market for ice spills over to the fish industry downstream, with lower prices being passed on to customers in both industries (see also Holmes and Schmitz 2010 for a review on the issue of competition and productivity).
+FDI investment in a low- and middle-income country can create wider spillovers for local firms (Crescenzi and Harman, 2022), which we discuss further in Section 3.2.
+Ghani and Reed (2019) show that increased competition in the market for ice spills over to the fish industry downstream, with lower prices being passed on to customers in both industries (see also Holmes and Schmitz, 2010 for a review on the issue of competition and productivity).